mchlt/dsmrRESTServer/README.md

 The serial process that takes the meter readings is blocking, so I made the server multi-threaded to make sure mutiple requests can be handled as quickly as possible.

-Most of the work to take the meter readsings is done by the excellent https://github.com/ndokter/dsmr_parser module.
+Most of the work to take the meter readings is done by the excellent https://github.com/ndokter/dsmr_parser module.

 takeOneReading.py is provided for testing.
 It takes one reading and prints the json to screen.
 Use it to test all is set up properly before startinmg the server.